 The Regulatory Reality

-What This Does Not Mean
+What a Change in Compounding Status Does Not Mean

 Key Safety Considerations